Gavel: Agent Meets Checklist for Evaluating LLMs on Long-Context Legal Summarization: Annotation Details

 \paragraph{Annotator Recruitment.} We recruit four in-house annotators who are native English speakers and U.S.-based undergraduate students with basic familiarity with legal cases.
 All annotators are trained by the authors: we review the 26 checklist items together, ensure that everyone understands the legal terms involved (e.g., decree, settlement, ruling), and walk through example annotations.
 Because their task is to extract checklist items from case summaries that are written for lay readers rather than to provide legal judgments or read case documents, we do not require formal legal training once they clearly understand each checklist item and its definition.
 All annotators provided informed consent to the release of their annotations for research purposes.

 \paragraph{Annotation Procedure.} \rev{To evaluate LLMs' ability to \textit{extract checklist items}, we annotated 40 long case summaries (avg.
 1,130 words) to stress-test the models: if the LLM can accurately extract checklist items from these longer summaries, it should perform at least as well on the shorter ones used in the main model evaluation.} Since extracting all 26 checklist items from scratch is time-consuming, annotators start from GPT-5’s extractions.
 Using our paragraph-by-paragraph review interface modified from Thresh \citep{heineman-etal-2023-thresh}, annotators add missing values, correct extractions and supporting text, or delete incorrect values.
 Each summary annotation takes approximately one hour.
 Figures \ref{fig:checklist_example_1} to \ref{fig:checklist_example_10} show an example of our annotations on a case summary, covering all 26 checklist items.
 In total, we collect \rev{70} summary-level annotations covering \rev{5,442} item-level annotations, where the ten longest summaries (averaging \rev{1,695} words) receive triple annotations, with adjudication by a fourth annotator.
 The remaining \rev{30} summaries receive single annotations.
 To evaluate LLMs' ability to \textit{compare checklist values}, annotators assess 150 item pairs from model and reference summaries (100 multi-value, 50 single-value), drawn from diverse LLMs for generalizability.
 For single-value pairs, they perform 4-class classification: equal, A contains B, B contains A, or different.
 For multi-value pairs, they match elements from list A to list B. Annotations are aggregated by majority vote: for single-value items, we take the class with $\geq$ two votes (no cases had all three labels differ); for multi-value items, we keep matches identified by $\geq$ two annotators.
+To evaluate LLM's ability to \textit{extract residual facts} from residual spans, an annotator annotates for 100 instances with 281 residual facts annotated.
 To evaluate LLM's ability to \textit{rate writing style similarity}, we annotate 25 model-reference summary pairs.
 Annotators rate similarity across five style aspects using 1-5 Likert scales, with three annotations per pair.
 Final scores are the median across annotators.
 All annotators are paid \$18 USD per hour, with a total cost of \rev{\$3K} USD.